uclaacm/react-native-course/08-react-anatomy-and-components/README.md

 ```
 As shown above, we can simply use `<Hello/>` as if it were any other `HTML` tag.
 Neat!

-But many of you may have noticed an issue with our Functional Component, it only displays one name!
+But you may have noticed an issue with our Functional Component, it only displays one name!
 The world is complex, with a whole assortment of names, so our component must be able to adapt to all that complexity.
 ```jsx
 function Hello(props){
   return (